isFakeAccount/psnawp/README.md

 print(search.get_title_details(title_id="PPSA03420_00"))
 print(search.universal_search("GTA 5"))
  ```
-Sending private message only works if the message group between you and user already exists otherwise it will throw HTTP Status Code 429.
-Basically you would have to create the group yourself through the APP or ask the user to send you message first.

 **Note: If you want to create multiple instances of psnawp you need to get npsso code from separate PSN accounts.
 If you generate a new npsso with same account your previous npsso will expire immediately.**